-4.7.
+8.7.
 Data Analysis

-Statistical analyses will be performed under the authority of the sponsor.
+Statistical analysis will be performed under the authority of the sponsor.
 A general description of the planned statistical methods to be used to analyze the data collected in this study is presented.
 Additional details will be provided in the SAP.
-In addition, the data from this study will be pooled and analyzed together with other independent prospective registries and other data sources as part of the global PASS study (MMY4004).